aleinei/merchentclient/README.md

 8-  When a new Customer Registers, a desktop application should popup to indicate new registeration for the merchant to contact the new customer and confirm his registeration

+20180911:

+9-  A new form should be created to evaluate the customers' requests for activations with two buttons: [True] / [Fake]

+10- handling requestes are explained in the easy server No.